mbaumer/us_hep_funding/docs/_states/AZ.md

 [Back to top](#top)
 ## AZ-01 -- Rep. Tom O’Halleran (D) -- [Wikipedia](https://en.wikipedia.org/wiki/AZ-01)
 ### Committees
-Tom O’Halleran is the #31 Republican on the House Committee on Energy and Commerce
+Tom O’Halleran is the #31 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```